 The aim is both to guide organisations through a process of continual improvement in road safety performance towards zero death and long-term injury and support the transfer of knowledge about successful activity.
-The characteristics and importance of ISO 39001 to road safety management is outlined in more detail in the ERSO web text on Work-Related Road Safety.
+The characteristics and importance of ISO 39001 to road safety management is outlined in more detail in the ERSO Work-related Road Safety web text.
 A further summary and commentary of the development of ISO 39001 is provided in ISO Focus and ISO 39001: A New Tool for Safe Systems.